googleapis/google-cloud-ruby/google-cloud-contact_center_insights/README.md

 # Ruby Client for the Contact Center AI Insights API

-API Client library for the Contact Center AI Insights API

-Contact Center AI Insights helps users detect and visualize patterns in their contact center data.
-Understanding conversational data drives business value, improves operational efficiency, and provides a voice for customer feedback.
+Contact Center Insights provides out-of-the-box and custom modeling techniques to make it easier for contact center teams to better understand customer interaction data.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-contact_center_insights-v*`.